sziegler11/sams-homepage/content/posts/taproot.md

 $$P_{agg} = \sum_{i\leq n} a_iP_i$$

-this is crucial, since it requires all parties to submit their public keys *before* they are perturbed and combined.
+This is crucial, since it requires all parties to submit their public keys *before* they are perturbed and combined.
 This prevents the sort of key-cancellation attacked described in the above link.

 Next, the parties generate randomness on their own and commit to their random nonces.
 Each party generates nonce, point pairs $(k_i, R_i)$.
 Then everyone exchanges hashes of their nonce points: